Richard Charkin: Contribution to the OED

-Charkin's time as both head of reference and managing director at Oxford University Press was incredibly influential to the evolution of the Oxford English Dictionary.
-Charkin cemented himself as an assertive and confident figure looking to improve both the functional and international purposes of the Press.
-In 1982, he pitched the idea of abandoning manual editing/publication for a more efficient, computerised editing/publishing system.
+Charkin's time as both head of reference and managing director at Oxford University Press was influential to the evolution of the Oxford English Dictionary.
+Charkin looked to improve both the functional and international purposes of the Press.
+In 1982, he suggested abandoning manual editing/publication for a more efficient, computerised editing/publishing system.
 By 1983, Charkin secured a deal with both IBM and ICC to get the necessary equipment and assistance for the computerisation of the Dictionary.
-By 1984, Oxford University had approved Charkin and co.’s project, which confirmed the digitised future of the OED.
-Many members of the Press wondered if Charkin's successful ruminations would lead to the end of the Print, worrying that the introduction of the "New OED" project would far exceed the popularity of the original edition.
-For the next five years, Charkin and co. worked tirelessly to merge the Supplements with the OED in preparation for the 1989 release of the Second Edition.
-Charkin and the University Press agreed that, after this Edition, they could finally begin expanding upon the long-awaited distribution of CD-ROMs containing OED text.
-In 1992, this was made a reality, thanks to the efforts of Charkin, alongside John Simpson, Ed Weiner, the Tim Benbow, Julia Swanell and more.
-The Internet was still not a public tool at this point, making CD availability a big deal for readers and editors alike.
-This was achieved through the project team's painstaking effort of manually inputting the whole text of the OED, a personal choice that was made to honour the traditional print-based method.
-Charkin's willingness to push the Press in a bigger and bolder direction gave the team confidence to see the digitisation project through, an accomplishment that evolved the art of lexicography and paved the way for the future of online publication.
+By 1984, Oxford University had approved Charkin and co.’s project, which confirmed the digitalization of the OED.
+Many members of the Press wondered if Charkin's ruminations would lead to the end of the Print, worrying that the introduction of the "New OED" project would exceed the popularity of the original edition.
+For the next five years, Charkin and co. worked to merge the Supplements with the OED in preparation for the 1989 release of the Second Edition.
+Charkin and the University Press agreed that, after this Edition, they could begin expanding the distribution of CD-ROMs containing OED text.
+In 1992, this was made a reality, due to the efforts of Charkin, John Simpson, Ed Weiner, Tim Benbow, Julia Swanell and more.
+The Internet was still not a public tool at this point, making CD availability necessary for readers and editors.
+This was achieved through the project team manually inputting the whole text of the OED, a that was made to honour the traditional print-based method.